 About

-Lauryn K Davis is an emerging soprano recognized for her poised stage presence and rich, warm tone.
+Lauryn Davis is an emerging soprano recognized for her poised stage presence and rich, warm tone.
 Recent performance highlights include the title role in Haydn’s Armida, the Female Chorus in Britten’s The Rape of Lucretia, and Momma in the world premiere of Jennifer Higdon’s Woman With Eyes Closed.

 Lauryn Davis’ Momma was lighter than air, with a shimmering soprano and high notes that bloomed effortlessly